 Homework will be set on a Monday and every child will receive a homework sheet to stick inside their blue Homework Exercise Book.

-Homework will be handed in every Friday and marked ready to be returned the following Monday.
+Homework will be handed in every Friday and marked ready to be returned

 All children will be provided with a school reading book for taking home (in line with their independent reading ability) and a Reading Record book for parents to sign when they have heard their child read.